 Myth vs. Fact

 There are a variety of negative myths about cannabis.
-The Patient Care Advocates at Garden Remedies are trained to help educate you about the benefits of cannabis, and can also help debunk some of the negative attributes that you may have heard over the years.
+The Cannabis Advisors at Garden Remedies are trained to help educate you about the benefits of cannabis, and can also help debunk some of the negative attributes that you may have heard over the years.

 MYTH: CANNABIS MAKES YOU LAZY.

 FACT: Certain terpenes in cannabis, such as limonene or pinene, can help create a stimulating, focused awareness and clarity of mind.
 Cannabis is used by people from all walks of life for various effects.

 Some patients use cannabis as a non-addictive sleep aid — helping them accomplish more when they're awake.
 Others use cannabis to treat chronic pain or physical ailments that would otherwise hinder their ability to do work or enjoy life.

 MYTH: LEGAL MARIJUANA WILL CAUSE A SURGE IN TEEN USE.

 FACT: Teens don’t use more marijuana in states that legalize cannabis.